 Restaurants have their own special accounting needs and quirks.

 So what sets restaurant accounting apart?
-On the surface, it's really not all that different from standard accounting practices – restaurant accounting uses many of the same costing methods, as well as profit and loss (P&L) statements and cash flow reports just like many other industries do.
-However, much like a restaurant comes with its own unique expenses, restaurant accounting has its own nuances.
+On the surface, it's not all that different from standard accounting practices – restaurant accounting uses many of the same costing methods, as well as profit and loss statements and cash flow reports, just like many other industries do.
+However, much like a restaurant comes with its unique expenses, restaurant accounting has its nuances.

-The easiest way for a restaurant to maintain their books is using business accounting software.
+The easiest way for a restaurant to maintain its books is by using business accounting software.